Progress and Challenges on Conflict Minerals

 Dodd-Frank 1502 must be fully implemented, not abandoned, and strengthened with livelihood projects and other support to mining communities.
 As often occurs in places where black markets are disrupted by reform, Congo’s 3T mining sector is being affected by the transition to a conflict-free economy, and many miners have experienced livelihood challenges.
 The original conflict minerals draft legislation included resources for livelihood programs for mining communities, but unfortunately those provisions were omitted from the final law and thus resources were not forthcoming in a timely way, causing hardship for some communities.
 Some aid has been disbursed to support conflict-free mining, but more support for livelihoods projects is needed.
 The solution to uncovering and eliminating these harmful illicit markets is not to reduce transparency measures but rather to strengthen and expand them.

-- Livelihood projects should include alternative livelihood programs and artisanal mining support.
+- Livelihood projects should include complementary livelihood programs and artisanal mining support.
 Project planning should involve community consultations and decision-making, and projects should encompass microfinance, programs to increase women’s accessibility to mining and other livelihoods, and transition projects for child miners.
 Projects should also include aid for the formalization of artisanal mining— including the creation of artisanal mining zones, validation of more conflict-free mines, capacity building for mining cooperatives, and support for improved health and safety implementation for miners.

 - Section 5 of the original “Conflict Minerals Trade Act” (introduced on Nov.
 11, 2009) included provisions for livelihood support.
 Since that time, the Enough Project has repeatedly called on the United Nations, the United States, and other governments to engage in a process of dialogue and reform in Congo that is broadly inclusive of Congolese civil society, business, and government representatives.